mazenrikab/ProjetMobileNewsApp/README.md

 So first we have an ImageView with the branding name of the app :

   <a href = "img/big_logo.png"> <img src = "img/big_logo.png" width ="500"/> <a>

+After that I added a function that will __refresh__ the RecyclerView and all the cardView will be renewed.